Stephan-Heuscher/24h_watch/README.md

 Features
 --------
-   * Dark mode with minimized light emission (dimming controlled by light sensor)
+   * Dark mode with minimized light emission (dimming controlled by light sensor ~ever 3 seconds)
    * Light mode with extra big numbers
    * Switch between dark and light mode by tabbing the top
    * Setting of minimal light emission (for 0 lux) by tabbing left and right
-   * 24h watch with 0:00h at top
+   * 24h watch with 24:00h at top
    * Display of next alarm and calendar events (+ 18h)
    * Display title of next calendar event 30 minutes before event
    * Display of time to and time during calendar events (+ 30 minutes before)